Everything You Need to Know About Mezcal

 Dos Hombres Tobalá

 Breaking Bad acting duo Brian Cranston and Aaron Paul created Dos Hombres with a third-generation mezcalero in 2019.
 Since then, it has won many prestigious awards.
 They make the limited-edition Tobalá Mezcal from 25-year-old tobalá agave plants, which come from the sacred Copal trees in the region of San Luis del Rio, Oaxaca.
-Traditionally, people of the village use the resin from the Copal trees to bless and purify the land.
+Traditionally, villagers use the resin from the Copal trees to bless and purify the land.
 They cook the agave in underground pit ovens, then mill the cooked agave with a horse-drawn tahona (a large stone wheel).
 Next, they ferment it with mountain spring water.
-Finally, they double distill it in copper stills.
-This spirit has lovely notes of plums, chocolate, and lily flowers.
+Finally, they double-distill it in copper stills.
+This spirit has lovely notes of plums, chocolate, and lilies.
+If you want a fruitier mezcal, the brand’s espadín blend presents a bright fragrance reminiscent of freshly cut orange slices and other citrus.

 Pierde Almas Tobziche Mezcal